TomHowardFilm/asc-white-point/README.md

 <p>The purpose of this script is to allow you to run your fixtures in their native CIE xy profiles and give you the tools to adjust CCT and Tint along the Planckian locus.
 References ASC White Point LUT data, published by Tim Kang, and expanded to include CCTs for every 100K, and Tint values for every 1/8th.</p>

-Do not run this plug-in directly within MA3.
+<p>Do not run this plug-in directly within MA3.
 Instead, you will use separate Macros in MA3 that will call specific functions in this script.
 The functions in this script will read the current CIE_X and CIE_Y values of your selected Fixture(s) It will then locate the nearest coordinate on the LUT table, and then adjust your fixture in the desired direction
-Note: If your Fixture Profile types use another attribute other than "CIE_X" and "CIE_Y", the script needs to be adjusted.
+Note: If your Fixture Profile types use another attribute other than "CIE_X" and "CIE_Y", the script needs to be adjusted.</p>

 _____________________________________________________________
                           MACROS